bowmanlab/PEPC/README.md

 `[options]` = a combination of secondary structure elements coil (C), beta sheets (E), or alpha helices (H) and parameters (flex, gravy, iso, arom, ai) and direction (up, down), e.g. `C:flex=up,gravy=down`\
 `[fasta]` = a protein fasta in the working directory containing a single sequence, omit the .fasta extension.
 The file name can NOT have a colon in it.
 Sorry.
+NEW: your `[fasta]` can be a path to a fasta file (still with no .fasta extension).
+Please try to avoid the use of spaces in your higher directories as PSIPRED doesn't seem to handle this well.
 `[starts]` = the number of replicate runs\
 `[events]` = the number of mutations you would like to attempt to see an improvement in the parameter space.
 Setting to 0 will calculate the protein parameters by secondary structure.\
 `[dice]` = the number of sides to the dice rolled to determine if a mutation that does not improve fitness should survive.
 0 turns off dice, meaning only mutations that improve fitness will be kept.